-The Prussian king Frederick the Great was widely known as an agnostic.
-By contrast, General Von Zealand, one of his most trusted officers, was a devout Christian.
+Years ago the Prussian king Frederick the Great was widely known as an agnostic.
+General Von Zealand, by contrast, one of his most trusted officers, was a devout Christian.
 Thus it was that during a festive gathering the king began making crude jokes about Christ until everyone was rocking with laughter--all but Von Zealand, that is.
 Finally, he arose and addressed the king: "Sire, you know I have not feared death.
 I have fought and won 38 battles for you.
-I am an old man; I shall soon have to go into the presence of One greater than you, the mighty God who saved me from my sin, the Lord Jesus Christ whom you are blaspheming.
-I salute you, sire, as an old man who loves his Savior, on the edge of eternity."
-The place went silent, and with a trembling voice the king replied, "General Von Zealand--I beg your pardon!
-I beg your pardon!"
-And with that the party quietly ended.2
+I am an old man; I shall soon have to go into the presence of One greater than you, the mighty God who saved me from my sin, the Lord